-By backing every horse, we're guaranteed to have a stockpile ready to go when one or more of those horses wins the race (that is, earns its FDA approval).
+By backing every horse, we're guaranteed to have a stockpile ready to go when one or more of those horses finishes the race.
 Those vaccine candidates that don't finish the race will be made redundant.
-Let's just hope at least one horse finishes this round - otherwise the COVID saga will drag on for a long time to come.

 A vaccine isn't the only pharmaceutical player in this pandemic.

 Scientists and doctors on the front line are exploring multiple coronavirus treatment options, including the use of existing FDA-approved drug combinations and the antibody-rich blood of COVID-19 survivors.